-Remember, the SAT Critical Reading section consists of 67 questions over 70 minutes: if you’re spending much more than a minute on a question, you’re going to run into problems, just by the simple math (bonus practice).
-This 62 seconds-per-question time constraint only applies, however, if you are aiming for a perfect or near-perfect score and need to give every question a fair shot.
+Remember, the SAT Reading section consists of 52 questions over 65 minutes: if you’re spending more than one minute 15 seconds per question, you’re going to run into problems, just by the simple math (bonus practice).
+This 75 seconds-per-question time constraint only applies, however, if you are aiming for a perfect or near-perfect score and need to give every question a fair shot.

-If you're aiming for a scaled score of 600, you can guess on the hardest 20% questions and focus your answering energies on easier questions (although of course which questions these are will be different for everyone).
-This also means you get more time to spend on the questions you are answering - if you only need to get 49 questions right to reach your target score, then you can spend up to 23 seconds more on each question (49 questions in 70 minutes vs 67 questions in 70 minutes—even more math!).
-Read our article on getting a 600 on SAT Reading for more strategies like this.
+Only aiming to get a 30 on Reading also means you get more time to spend on the questions you are answering.
+If you only need to get around 36 questions right to reach your target score, then you can spend up to 23 seconds more on each question (36 questions in 65 minutes vs 52 questions in 65 minutes—even more math!).
+Read our article on getting a 30 on SAT Reading for more strategies like this.

-This doesn’t necessarily mean dividing up the time beforehand, as in, "Okay, I have 25 minutes with 5 sentence completion passages and 3 passages to read, so I should spend 6 minutes on each passage and questions and 4 on sentence completions and then I’ll have 3 minutes to go over everything at the end."
+This doesn’t necessarily mean dividing up the time beforehand, as in, "Okay, I have 65 minutes with six passages to read (four single, one set of paired) and 52 questions to answer, so I should spend 12 minutes on each single passage and questions and 14 minutes on the paired passages and questions and then I’ll have three minutes to go over everything at the end."

-If you find that you have zero concept of time when you’re practicing answering questions, you can practice with a stopwatch set to go off at 5 minute increments – just remember that you won’t actually be able to do this on test day (although the test proctors may give verbal warnings at 10 minutes left and 5 minutes left).
+If you find that you have zero concept of time when you’re practicing answering questions, you can practice with a stopwatch set to go off at five minute increments.
+Just remember that you won’t actually be able to do this on test day (although the test proctors may give verbal warnings at 10 minutes left and five minutes left).

 Not sure running out of time is your only issue?
 Read the section on understanding your high level weaknesses in this article.